 The Colony is actually the first movie to take advantage of the now-decommissioned NORAD army base in Ontario, Canada.
 This means that the locations will be visiting look imposing and realistic.
 It punches way above its weight offering excellent worldbuilding and immersive atmosphere.
 The characters were okay, a bit stereotypical but still okay.
 Also, The Colony has some of the lamest bad guys ever.
 There was so much potential regarding not only their backstory but also their physical appearance.
 However, what’s done is done.
 Game over, man, game over, to quote someone from the cast of this movie.

 While global warming may not be real, climate change certainly is.
 Seeing the gloomy future, humans have tried to control it, launching weather control machines into the sky.
 However, in the year of our lord Hudson 2045, the machines no longer work and endless winter is slowly taking over the world.
 The survivors have sought refuge in huge underground bunkers turned into cities called Colonies.
 There, they might be safe from the harsh weather conditions but not other dangers lurking in the dark.

-Using almost every cliché possible, The Colony is a movie that offers nothing new, but still provides us with enough content to watch it, especially if you’re a science fiction or a post-apocalyptic fan.
+Using almost every cliché possible, The Colony is a movie that offers nothing new but still provides us with enough content to watch it.
+Especially if you’re a science fiction or a post-apocalyptic fan.
 The characters had potential, and they were quite nicely developed but after the decision to introduce the horror element, they were sacrificed.
 I guess people need to watch more Star Trek.
-All the “features” such as dystopian future, climate change, growing plants underground are all nice but what should be the base of a movie is the moral dilemma and reasoning.
-Also The Colony has some of the lamest bad guys ever, with a setup so good and the mindset so evolution and nature oriented there were so many options for bad guys and their appearance…
+All the “features” such as a dystopian future, climate change, and growing plants underground are all nice but what should be the base of a movie is the moral dilemma and reasoning.

 Director: Jeff Renfroe